SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 When the programmers aren't writing the tests, they don't have to be concerned with quality.
 It becomes almost impossible to hold them accountable for poor external software quality (e.g. bugs), because they can always say ["why didn't we catch this in QA?"](https://www.developsense.com/blog/2020/08/why-didnt-we-catch-this-in-qa/) which has its own, serious problems.

-Internal software quality is something they are accountable to, but they can always brush it off to get by, and lack of it is not something that management can easily identify.
+Internal software quality is something they _are_ accountable to, but they can always brush it off to get by, and lack of it is not something that management can easily identify.
 So as long as they can get _something_ done that roughly meets the acceptance criteria of a ticket, they can point to someone else (or _something_, e.g. the code itself), since they can say they did their part.
-They might point to QA to say they should have caught it, or at whoever wrote the ticket for not being explicit enough, or the code base because it has poor internal quality (which they can falsely claim is the nature of writing code).
+They might point to QA to say they should have caught it, or at whoever wrote the ticket for not being explicit enough, or the code base because it has poor internal quality (e.g. "our product is complex, and so is our code").

-Programmers have no reason to be concerned with quality, either external or internal, if they aren't the ones writing the tests.
+Programmers have no actual reason to be concerned with quality, either external or internal, if they aren't the ones writing the tests.
 It's not that they don't care.
-It's just that they lack discipline and the experience to understand the implications of this, and there's the implication that QA will find any and all problems.
+It's just that they don't have the knowledge and the experience to understand the implications of this, and there's a belief that QA will find any and all problems anyway.

 # Disregard for QA